Should you Pay for LifeLock when you can Prevent & Monitor Identity Theft for Free? A Lifelock Review

 Free DIY Alternative?
 No. It’s hard to determine how much this is all worth and whether you actually need it or not.
 If this gives you some peace of mind, then it might be worth the cost.

-The bottom line is that Lifelock is not a scam, it’s just that you can do a lot of what they do for free, with effort and discipline (to keep doing it periodically).
+The bottom line is that Lifelock is not a scam, it’s just that you can do some of what they do for free, with effort and discipline (to keep doing it periodically).
 Lifelock seems worth it if you have the attitude “well, I could do this stuff for free, but I don’t want the hassle, and I’ll probably forget, so I’ll just let someone else handle it for a small price”.
 You’re basically paying for peace of mind and to set it and forget it plus some other benefits you can’t get elsewhere.
 If you find it’s not worth the fee, you can always cancel!
-If you’re interested in Lifelock you might as well get a discount on the subscription price – you can get 30 days free and 10% off membership by clicking here.
+If you’re interested in Lifelock you might as well get a free trial and discount on the subscription price – you can get 30 days free and 10% off membership here (discount shows up when you go to cart).

 - Are you willing to pay for LifeLock?